zephyrtronium/robot/README.md

 - `generate something with starting chain` generates a message that starts with `starting chain`.
 (Nothing happens if the bot doesn't know anything to say from there.)
 - `uwu` genyewates an especiawwy uwu message.
 - `how are you?` AAAAAAAAA A AAAAAAA AAA AAAA AAAAAAAA AA AA AAAAA.
+- `roar` makes the bot go rawr ;3
+- `will you marry me?` asks the bot to be your waifu, husbando, or whatever other label for a domestic partner is appropriate.
+Robot is choosy and capricious.

 If a command invocation doesn't match any command, it instead prompts Robot to speak.